 Which medications treat or get rid of mucus?

-A number of over-the-counter (OTC) medications can help reduce mucus production or help with removal of mucus.
+Several over-the-counter (OTC) medications can help reduce mucus production or help with the removal of mucus.
 Decongestants and antihistamines are two kinds of drugs that may help relieve symptoms of a cold or flu.

 Decongestants reduce blood flow to the lining tissues of the nose and throat, so your body may produce less mucus.
 They may help you breathe easier when you have a stuffy nose, but because they are drying, they may have the unintended effect of thickening the mucus that is present.
 Decongestants should be used only under physician supervision in persons with high blood pressure or heart disease.